Skip to Main Content

 • Take the time to understand the terms of the BNPL service before signing up.

 If you’ve shopped online or in stores recently, you’ve likely encountered the ‘buy now, pay later’ (BNPL) option, tempting you to split your payment into smaller installments.
-BNPL is projected to grow 12.3% year-over-year in 2024.
-It’s not surprising — if you’re on a tight budget, paying for your purchases over time can seem like a great plan.
+According to Consumer Financial Protection Bureau research, 21.2 percent of consumers with a credit report financed at least one purchase with a BNPL loan, which is up from 17.6 percent in 2021.
+It’s not surprising that BNPL is on the rise — if you’re on a tight budget, paying for your purchases over time can seem like a great plan.

 These installment payment services have caught the eye of many shoppers, and now, even traditional credit card issuers are jumping on the bandwagon variations.
-However, it’s important to understand how this choice could impact your finances.
-Before you sign up, make sure you know exactly what you’re getting into.
+However, it’s important to understand how this choice could impact your finances and your credit score.
+Discover how BNPL works, how it affects your credit and how to avoid BNPL pitfalls before you sign up.

 How does buy now, pay later work?